olafollgaard/makeArduino/README.md

   All subfolders that contain `.h`, `.c`, `.cpp` or `.S` files are recursed into and added to the include path.

 * `PROJECT_DEFINES`: Here you can put whatever global defines you want to have in your project.
-The defines are of course added to the compiler options, but they are also included in `.mkout/c_cpp_properties.json`, which can be copied into `.vscode/` to let VSCode IntelliSense know how to resolve symbols.
+The defines are of course added to the compiler options, but they are also included in `.mkout/c_cpp_properties.json`, which can be copied into `.vscode/` (manually or via `make updatevscodecpp`) to let VSCode IntelliSense know how to resolve symbols.

   I use [SoftI2CMaster.h](https://github.com/felias-fogg/SoftI2CMaster) on ATtinyXX projects, and need to add something like this: